 Photo: Alyssa Martin Photography

 Another remarkable woman hoping to through-hike The Great Trail is Mel Vogel, a German-born explorer now based in Toronto.
 Spurred on by a desire to see more of Canada, Mel started her journey in St. John’s, Newfoundland, in June 2017 and plans to complete her journey within two years.
-Since beginning the adventure, she has passed through Nova Scotia, Prince Edward Island and is currently exploring Quebec.
+Since beginning the adventure, she has passed through Nova Scotia, Prince Edward Island, New Brunswick, Quebec, Ontario and is currently exploring Manitoba.

-In two years’ time, Mel hopes she will have arrived in B.C. and will have covered 15,000 kilometres of The Great Trail.
+In the coming years, Mel hopes to Victoria, B.C. after having covered 15,000 kilometres of The Great Trail.
 Asked by PEI Canada if she was scared to be travelling alone as a woman, Mel explained: “Everyone has their own dreams or ideas of what one wants from life.
 I want to be on the road.
 It’s the place where I feel most content and happy.”

 “Even though I travel solo I never feel lonely as I am meeting so many interesting people along my journey and remain friends with many,” she continued.
 “There are moments of fear of course, but they pass.
 As long as fear is not dominating our mind, it is a good impulse to take extra caution in certain situations.”

 5. Laura Secord